top of page

 The right contemporary precautions and the use of calming, natural, herbal products such as CBD are very effective measures for reducing stress and panic and can help four-legged friends and humans to have a more relaxed start to the New Year.

 For legal reasons, we would like to point out that the effects of hemp and cannabinoids (CBD) described here refer exclusively to public scientific reports and specialist reports, publications and user experiences and are not to be understood as instructions for use or promises of healing.
-Speak to your veterinarian first.
+The text is in no way a substitute for professional advice from a doctor and may not be used as a basis for independent diagnosis and the start, change or termination of treatment of diseases.
+Always consult your trusted doctor if you have any health questions or complaints!

 0 views